Remodeling an outdated half bath with a modern farmhouse style on a budget!

 We also chose to install a faux shiplap wall behind the sink.
 You can find that full tutorial here!

+Since my dream bathroom had a round shaped mirror that’s what I began my search for.
 Unfortunately, the cost of a round mirror in the size we needed was double that of a square.
 I’m talking $150 or more!
 Unless of course, I wanted one made out of plastic or hung by a rope, which I didn’t.
 I also didn’t have the budget for the spendier mirrors either.

 I had almost given up on a round mirror and then I came across this one online.
 It was the perfect size I needed but again, it also hung from a rope.

-But after taking a closer look I realized the piece where the rope connected to the mirror was on the back side and it was big enough that my handyman of a husband could shave off each piece quite nicely with his Dremel tool.
+After taking a closer look I realized the piece where the rope connected to the mirror was on the back side and it was big enough that my handyman of a husband could shave off each piece quite nicely with his Dremel tool.
 So I bought it and that’s exactly what he did.
 After the hooks were removed I simply touched up the bare spots with some bronze paint.
 Super easy fix and the mirror only cost $24.99 with free shipping!
 This little corner also received a new light fixture and towel rack-both in a bronze finish.

 The door which leads to the basement also received a makeover.
 First, Michael sanded it down, then I gave it three coats of fresh paint.
 I also gave the antique doorknob and hardware a good scrubbing and we installed a new kick plate in black.